uselesstechjunks/leetcode/docs/source/dsa/interview.rst

 		#.
 Don't try to solve any new ridiculuously hard problem.
 Don't want to walk into the interview on a losing streak.
 		#.
 Understand what makes you confident.
 Big picture, grasp on the bag of tricks, having the process reharsed and clear inside your head.
 		#.
 It's okay if you cannot recall something.
-Read the exact approach from book and understand space & time complexity.
+Read/watch the exact approach from book/video and understand space & time complexity.
 	#.
 24 hours leading up to the interview

 		#.
 Clear up your mind from everything.
 Hit the gym.
 Listen to music and watch something.